Tyson Foods workers, activists protest child labor in US meat sector

 The U.S. Department of Labor said in February that a major food safety sanitation company paid $1.5 million in penalties for employing more than 100 teenagers at meatpacking plants, including two Tyson facilities in Arkansas and Tennessee.

-Asked about child labor in meat plants on Monday, the Labor Department said its Wage and Hour Division has investigations open at Tyson and Perdue Farms.
+The Labor Department on Monday confirmed its Wage and Hour Division has investigations open at Tyson and Perdue Farms, when asked about reports that migrant children were used to clean slaughterhouses.

 Demonstrators at the rally also called on Tyson to slow speeds on processing lines in chicken plants, carrying a banner that read "Slow down the line, keep workers in mind."